netdata/netdata/docs/guides/monitor/kubernetes-k8s-netdata.md

 The best part of monitoring a Kubernetes cluster with Netdata is that you don't have to worry about constantly running complex `kubectl` commands to see hundreds of highly granular metrics from your nodes.
-And forget about using `kubectl exec -it pod bash` to start up a shell on a pod in order to find and diagnose an issue with any given pod on your cluster.
+And forget about using `kubectl exec -it pod bash` to start up a shell on a pod to find and diagnose an issue with any given pod on your cluster.

-And with service discovery, all your compatible pods will appear and disappear automatically as they scale up, move, or scale down across your cluster.
+And with service discovery, all your compatible pods will automatically appear and disappear as they scale up, move, or scale down across your cluster.

 To monitor your Kubernetes cluster with Netdata, start by [installing the Helm chart](/packaging/installer/methods/kubernetes.md) if you haven't already.
-The Netdata Agent is open source and entirely free for every cluster and every orgranization, whether you have 10 or 10,000 pods, and in just a few minutes you'll have built yourself an effective platform for troubleshooting the next performance or availability issue on your Kubernetes cluster.
+The Netdata Agent is open source and entirely free for every cluster and every organization, whether you have 10 or 10,000 pods.
+A few minutes and one `helm install` later and you'll have started on the path of building an effective platform for troubleshooting the next performance or availability issue on your Kubernetes cluster.

 [![analytics](https://www.google-analytics.com/collect?v=1&aip=1&t=pageview&_s=1&ds=github&dr=https%3A%2F%2Fgithub.com%2Fnetdata%2Fnetdata&dl=https%3A%2F%2Fmy-netdata.io%2Fgithub%2Fdocs%2Fguides%2Fmonitor%2Fkubernetes-k8s-netdata.md&_u=MAC~&cid=5792dfd7-8dc4-476b-af31-da2fdb9f93d2&tid=UA-64295674-3)](<>)